thieulong/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 A Rock paper scissors game developed using Mediapipe framework and Image processing techniques, along with PyQT5 as Graphical User Interface.
 Have fun!

+(Click in the image below for a demo clip)

 <a href="https://youtu.be/FHiklPxEPu0"><img src="images/thumbnail.png"></a>
 ### Install required Python libraries & packages